 In the ever-evolving world of technology, which seems to permeate most aspects of our modern lives, the threat of data breaches is also ever evolving.
 Even though the internet, and networking in general, is in its infancy relative to our society, the forces that shape our technological landscape are moving quickly, and those who see fit to exploit the weaknesses inherent in such a landscape are just one-step behind -or sometimes, they may be one-step ahead.

 Every day we access multiple systems that require a username and password for access.
 Enter the credentials, and you are in.
 These credentials are stored in some database somewhere, and assumed to be secure.
 However, the high-profile breaches that have occurred in recent years have opened the eyes of the public to just how fragile the security infrastructure of the internet can be.
+Read more about mitigating the risk of internal data breach.

 Security firms and research organizations have been hard at work in recent years to combat the ever-growing community of hackers that seem to be just as savvy, if not more so at times, than the security engineers themselves.
 From the days of a username and simple password with very basic encryption, to authentication methods seemingly ripped from the movies, in order to keep hackers at bay and stay in compliance with standards set by organizations that govern network security.